 We have not been made aware of any allegations of human trafficking/slavery activities against any of our suppliers but if we were, then we would act immediately against the supplier and report it to the authorities.

 We are committed to treating our staff with fairness and respect and pay the Real Living Wage as a minimum across all teams.
-In 2021-22 we became a Real Living Wage Employer and are now working with our suppliers to ensure that this is paid to workers employed by our suppliers.
+In 2021-22 we became a Real Living Wage Employer and continue to work with our suppliers to ensure that this is paid to workers employed by our suppliers.
 We comply with all relevant employment legislation.

 Supplier due diligence

-- Auditing the suppliers, their health and safety standards, labour relations and employee contracts
+• Auditing the suppliers, their health and safety standards, labour relations and employee

 We require all suppliers to attest that:

-- They do not require employees to post a deposit/bond and do not withhold their salaries for any reasons
+• They do not require employees to post a deposit/bond and do not withhold their salaries

-- They do not require employees to surrender their passports or work permits as a condition of employment
+• They do not require employees to surrender their passports or work permits as a condition

 B3Living will only trade with those who have confirmed their compliance with the Modern Slavery Act.
 We will assess any instances of non-compliance, take appropriate action and report these to the Board.
 However, there were no instances of non-compliance during the period covered by this statement.

-B3Living has a Whistleblowing (Confidential Reporting) Policy in place, which ensures full protection (and anonymity) of employees this policy was improved and updated in 2022.
+B3Living has a Whistleblowing Policy in place, which ensures full protection (and anonymity) of employees and this policy was improved and updated in 2022.
 Contractors with concerns are encouraged to raise concerns via the procurement process.

 5th July 2022